Taneshkumar90/cyclistic-bike-share---case-study-wtith-power-BI/README.md

-- Here we can see on **saturday** casual riders are on peak in  spending time.
-- On thursday and wednesday member riders are on peak in spending time.
+- Here we can see on **saturday** casual riders are on peak and on thursday and wednesday member riders are on peak.
-- We also can observe that when member riders duration increase and simultanously casual riders duration decrease and vice-versa.
+- We also can observe that duration of casual riders very high camprison to members riders on the contrary numbers of member riders is more.

 ### Visualise the **number of rides b/w casual riders and member rider** on the basis of  different bikes type by pi-chart
   ![image](https://github.com/user-attachments/assets/af4044d4-344c-4680-9661-a5fb87e45678)